la2050/archive/_organizations/collaborative-tutoring.md

   to provide services and resources to not only students in the Collaborative Tutoring program, but to at-risk and high-risk youth and young adults in low-income communities.
-We have also implemented an informal mentoring model embedded within the organizationâ€™s structure to improve student educational success and their socio-emotional development as well.</p>
+We have also implemented an informal mentoring model embedded within the organization’s structure to improve student educational success and their socio-emotional development as well.</p>